About

 Employment

-According to the U.S. Bureau of Labor Statistics, materials engineers hold about 21,000 jobs in the United States.
-This represents 1.5% of the 1.4 million jobs held by engineers nationally.
+According to the U.S. Bureau of Labor Statistics, materials engineers 27,500 jobs in 2019.
+The largest employers of materials engineers were as follows:

 Employers